nilsceberg/blog.sh/README.md

 done
 ```
 Since `layout/base.sh` also *sets* `render=no` the first time it is run,
-this can be done inside pages, posts, or layouts without explicitly setting
+this can be done inside layouts (but not pages or posts) without explicitly
-`render`.
+setting `render`, in order to create things like nav bars or post index.

 ## Bare rendering